attack68/rateslib/docs/source/i_whatsnew.rst

      - :class:`~rateslib.curves.CompositeCurve` no longer requires all curves to have the same ``index_base`` or ``index_lag``.
 Those values will be sampled from the first provided composited *Curve*.
    * - Refactor
+     - The builtin ``abs`` method operating on dual type objects now returns dual type objects with properly adjusted dual manifold gradients.
+The previous functionality returning only floats can be replicated using the internal method :meth:`rateslib.dual._abs_float`.
+   * - Refactor
      - :red:`Minor Breaking Change!` :meth:`~rateslib.calendars.get_calendar` has dropped the
        ``kind`` argument being only useful internally.
        (`524 <https://github.com/attack68/rateslib/pull/524>`_)